AlgoTradingHub/theplatform-book/source/reference/types/types.md

 ### Casting and over/underflows

 When casting, you can encounter values that are too large or too small to be held by type.
-Infinity values are used to signal that:
+Infinities are used to signal that:

 ```o
 o)`int$1000000000000 -1000000000000